-Cynosure PicoSure Laser is great for the treatment for pigmented lesions in small or large spots of the body such on the arms, hands, or décolleté, making Picosure a perfect laser treatment for dark spots on face and the perfect laser for wrinkles, acne scars and skin tightening.
-There are many types of pigmented skin lesions the Picosure can treat, here is a short list of some common ones:
+Cynosure PicoSure Laser Treatment is great for pigmented lesions in small or large spots of the body such on the arms, hands, or décolleté, making Picosure a perfect laser treatment for dark spots on the face and the perfect laser for wrinkles, acne scars, and skin tightening.
+There are many types of pigmented skin lesions that Picosure can treat, here is a shortlist of some common ones:

-• Benign moles sometimes called nevi by doctors.
+• Benign moles are sometimes called nevi by doctors.
 These may be flat or raised.

 • Skin cancers.
 This is why all pigmented lesions need to be evaluated by a doctor to make sure they are not malignant prior to treatment!